Lyinggod/lgs-item-viewer/README.md

 - Melee Weapons (weapon)

+## Tags

+Tags are a convienient method of organizing items by type. _Item Tags_ module offers a simple way to do this.

 ### Special Tags

-If the Item Tags module is installed, the tag "hide" can be used to hide individual items from players, showing a Ban icon, next to the item, to the GM.
+If the _Item Tags_ module is installed, the tag "hide" can be used to hide individual items from players, showing a Ban icon, next to the item, to the GM.

 ## Installation